Pipelets Tutorial#

 The first sentence is used as a summary in the user interface and shows up when hovering over the pipelet in the pipeline editor.
 All the remaining text is used as a more detailed description and describes the expected configuration.
 In the pipeline editor, the description shows when clicking the information icon in editing mode.

-After editing the pipelet, we need to upload it again:
+After editing the pipelet, a server administrator needs to upload it again:

 pipelet upload --token <your_token> --cluster <cluster> publication_date.py "Date Extraction"